danielc92/eslint-config-dc/README.md

 #### Using the React add on

-If you wish to use the React configuration, which includes react hooks and React rules, install these additional dependencies:
+If you wish to use the React configuration, which includes linting rules for react, react hooks as well as jest dom, install these additional dependencies:

 ```
-npm i eslint-plugin-react eslint-plugin-react-hooks --save-dev
+npm i eslint-plugin-jest-dom eslint-plugin-react eslint-plugin-react-hooks --save-dev
 ```

 Next extend the eslint config